-During the inspection it was observed that the bund for hazardous chemical store has been constructed and completed.
-It is recommended that the temporary storage of hazardous chemical substances shall meet the minimum requirements for Hazardous Substances Act (Act No. 15 of 1973) and SANS 10228, must have control access, bund capacity as well as a dedicated person to control ingoing and outgoing chemicals.
+Poor housekeeping, lack of control access and outdated chemical inventory observed during the inspection at the Hazardous Chemical Substance Storage.
+It is recommended that the temporary storage of hazardous chemical substances shall meet the minimum requirements for Hazardous Substances Act (Act No. 15 of 1973) and SANS 10228, must have strict access control, bund capacity, Material Safety Data Sheet (MSDS) as well as a dedicated person to control ingoing and outgoing chemicals at the store.